VzBoT3D/VzBoT-Vz330/Assemblies BOM and STL/PrintHeads/Vz-Print Head Alu-CF/MGN7 version/README.md

-# MGN7C is an optional thing.
+## MGN7C is an optional thing.
 It only requires an adapter plate, and the rest of instructions are the as MGN9.
 So you can go in the MGN9 section for that.
+### The adapter can bought from F3D store.

 # Additional step:
 - Install the MGN9H to MGN7C adpater plate on the MGN7 bloc.
 Using 4xM2 4mm flat head counter sunk bolts.